 Phylometrics provides a novel data mining method to screen supplied DNA sequences and to identify sequences that are of significant phylogenetic interest using powerful analytical tools.
 Sequences that are identified as being similar to a number of supplied sequences may provide key insights into their functional or evolutionary relatedness.
 Users require the same basic computer skills as for navigating most internet applications.

-Smits, Samuel A. and Ouverney, Cleber C., "Phylometrics: a pipeline for inferring phylogenetic trees from a sequence relationship network perspective" (2010).
-Faculty Publications.
-Paper 2.
+Samuel A. Smits and Cleber C. Ouverney.
+"Phylometrics: a pipeline for inferring phylogenetic trees from a sequence relationship network perspective" Faculty Publications (2010): S18.